tcranston/cit-monroebrothers/index.md

 permalink: /
 ---

-Monroe Brothers Ltd provides consultancy in the field of low temperature engineering.
-The company specialises in the technologies using liquid nitrogen at -196°C to provide fast and effective cooling for industrial and scientific applications and also liquid helium down to 1.4 K for scientific applications.
-Examples include pollution control with liquid nitrogen and superconducting magnet design with liquid helium.
+Monroe Brothers Ltd provides consultancy in the field of low temperature engineering, or cryogenics, at temperatures down to -272°C or 1 K.  This includes cooling by liquid nitrogen, liquid helium, helium refrigerators, cryocoolers and cascade refrigeration.
+The applications range from the design of scientific instruments, helium and nitrogen cooling systems in government research laboratories and process cooling, typically using liquid nitrogen, for industrial applications.

-The company can apply analytical techniques to quantify the technical issues and design skills to create a working solution, delivering the work as engineering drawings, documented design and formal presentations.
+The company can apply analytical techniques to quantify the technical issues and design skills to create a working solution.

-If we can help your business then please contact us: [cmonroe@monroebrothers.co.uk](cmonroe@monroebrothers.co.uk)
+If we can help your business then please contact us by email [cmonroe@monroebrothers.co.uk](cmonroe@monroebrothers.co.uk) or by telephone +44 (0)7770 607766.